ibm-cloud-docs/sap-reference-architecture/sap-ra-sizing-faqs.md

 ## Can a Tier-2 configuration (application server, plus an SAP HANA database) be done with the SAP HANA-certified {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}?
 {: faq}

 A Tier-2 configuration can't be done on the same piece of hardware.
-It can, however, be done using a combination of the SAP NetWeaver and SAP HANA configurations.
+It can be done using a combination of the SAP NetWeaver and SAP HANA configurations.

 ## Is virtualization (VMware) supported on the {{site.data.keyword.cloud_notm}} SAP-certified infrastructure for SAP NetWeaver or SAP HANA?
 {: faq}

 Yes, the {{site.data.keyword.cloud_notm}} SAP-certified infrastructure supports VMware ESXi for SAP NetWeaver and SAP HANA.

-It's important to note that if you choose to order and implement a server running VMware, it's your responsibility to properly size and configure all virtual machines on the server to comply with SAP's restrictions and best practices.
+If you choose to order and implement a server running VMware, it's your responsibility to properly size and configure all virtual machines on the server to comply with SAP's restrictions and best practices.
 For additional information, see [SAP Note 2161991)](https://launchpad.support.sap.com/#/notes/2161991){: external}.
+{: note}

 ## Can the configurations of the SAP-certified {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}} be changed?
 {: faq}